The Great Plains usually experiences hot, dry weather during the summer and cold, snowy weather in the winter.

 elevations of land that are not as high as mountains and have rounded tops

-the level of the sea used as a baseline for determining the height of elevation
+the level of the sea that is used as a baseline for determining the height and depth of a geographical feature

 Social Studies: Topography - Flashcards